How Welsh Revenue Authority (WRA) statistics meet the Code of Practice for Statistics and the dimensions of value, trustworthiness and quality.

 - Where this is not the case, we look at whether the two local authorities are neighbouring (for example, Cardiff and Newport are neighbouring):

-- If no (not neighbouring), we use the local authority derived from the postcode for our statistics.
-This is the case for around 0.1% of tax returns.
+- if no (not neighbouring), we use the local authority derived from the postcode for our statistics.
+This is the case for less than 0.1% of tax returns.
 In this circumstance, we believe the postcode is more likely to be correct and that the local authority provided on the tax return is more likely to be incorrectly chosen.

 - In the other 5% of cases where the postcode is missing or invalid, we take the local authority as supplied on the tax return.